 There are already a lot of people declaring this a classic.
 There probably always will be.
 It feels a lot like it must have at the height of some of the other legendary Doctor Who eras.
 Those eras where the show was usually at least watchable fun, might blow it once a season, and would guarantee you at least one or two stories a year that were absolutely brilliant.
 You know.
 The great eras.
 When, over three years, you had The Ark in Space, Genesis of the Daleks, Terror of the Zygons, The Brain of Morbius, The Deadly Assassin, and Talons of Weng-Chiang, and those might not be the best six.
-Or when you got Remembrance of the Daleks, Greatest Show in the Galaxy, Ghost Light, and Curse of Fenric over the course of seven stories, and two of the other three were brilliant in their own strange ways.
+Or when you got Remembrance of the Daleks, The Happiness Patrol, Ghost Light, and Curse of Fenric over the course of seven stories, and two of the other three were brilliant in their own strange ways.
 When everyone making the show is confident of what they’re doing.
 Such eras always end, but this one is still visibly going strong.
 Moffat has decided he’s going to go for being ranked with Robert Holmes as arguably the greatest Doctor Who writer of all time, and the truth is, there are people who will make that argument for him.
 I may well be one of them, whenever it is I get around to being the arbiter of history and writing a book about it.
 Which I will, inevitably.

 Four stories in a row now, and in each case it felt like the production team was in complete control of what they were doing.
 Like they knew what they wanted to do, and were capable of doing that well.
 Three out of four, the public has gone with them emphatically.
 It’s easy to imagine this having a long, exciting legacy as children’s television.
 What more can you possibly ask for from Doctor Who?